bridgetownrb/bridgetown/bridgetown-website/src/_docs/plugins.md

   }
   ```

-  You may need to restart your server at times to pick up changes you make
-  to your plugin (unfortunately hot-reload doesn't always work with gem-based plugins).
+  You may need to restart your server at times to pick up changes you make to your plugin (unfortunately hot-reload doesn't always work with gem-based plugins).

-  Finally, you should try writing some [tests](http://docs.seattlerb.org/minitest/)
-  in the `test` folder of your plugin.
-These tests could ensure your tags, filters,
-  and other content are working as expected and won't break in the future as code
+  Finally, you should try writing some [tests](http://docs.seattlerb.org/minitest/) in the `test` folder of your plugin.
+These tests could ensure your content and APIs are working as expected and won't break in the future as code gets updated.
-  gets updated.
 {% end %}